HomeBMW

 KBB Fair Purchase Price (national avg.)

-Before buying a new M3 sports sedan, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
+Before buying a new M3 luxury sport sedan, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
 Because it’s so desirable, the M3 enjoys above-average resale values.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 Power, Ride and Handling

-The M3 has always been much more than a fast 3 Series.
+The M3 has always been so much more than just a fast 3 Series.
 In our opinion, it’s one of the finest creations a car company has ever built.
 Anyone who loves driving needs to own one at least once in their lives.

 Fuel Economy